Ukraine Crisis, Summary and Explanation

 Both sides are following President Vladimir Putin's seven-point plan.
 It gives eastern Ukrainian rebels time to regroup.
 It is highly unlikely that Ukraine can defeat the Russian-armed separatists.
 Even though it won't secede, it is more likely that eastern Ukraine will be more aligned with Moscow.

 Earlier that month, NATO revealed satellite photos showing Russia's invasion of Ukraine's eastern border.
 An EU emergency meeting added further sanctions on Russia's oil and banking sectors.
 That occurred shortly after Russia sent a convoy of trucks over the border.
 They were bearing aid to Ukraine's eastern cities, held by pro-Russian rebels.
 But several of those trucks entered without approval.
 A few days later, Ukraine reported that several military vehicles were near the Russian border at the port of Azov.

 It claimed that Russia was creating a second front for the rebels.
-Russia also wanted a land access through southern Ukraine.
+Russia also wanted land access through southern Ukraine.
 It wanted a shorter route to Crimea.

 Ukraine had also destroyed a convoy of Russian military vehicles.
 They were bringing arms to the rebels.
 It was the first time that Ukraine attacked Russian forces directly.